XinYaanZyoy/XinYaanZyoy.github.io/menu/whoami.md

 - ain't in a form you're seeking,
 - ain't living that you'd see me die,
 - ain't posses space that you'd vicinage,
-- am devoid of memories,
+- am bunch of memories,
-- am there where you aren't,
 - am an infinite sub existence,
 - am a mortally immortal wave,
 - am that what you're.

-read my [diary](/mydiary/), notebook [KoHam](/KoHam/) to understand me, my thoughts and non-standardized theories!
+read my [diary](/diary/), notebook [KoHam](/KoHam/) to understand me, my thoughts and non-standardized theories!
 <p align="right">- sincerely, XinYaanZyoy; an information Explorer!</p>